 The landlord must return to the tenant the full security deposit or an itemized list of all deductions made, along with the amount owed, if any within 14 days; excluding Saturdays, Sundays, or other legal holidays.
 Unless other arrangements are made in writing by the tenant, the landlord shall mail the tenant’s security deposit to the last known place of residence.
 When deductions are made to the security deposit, normal wear and tear is usually excluded, excess damage may be deducted.

 What is a common problem where security deposits are concerned?

 A common issue amongst landlords regarding security deposits is that of over-estimating damages and charging for items that constitute normal wear and tear.
 Landlord should keep in mind that charges and/or deductions may only be made for items that are considered as damage beyond normal wear and tear.
 Another frequent issue is not providing documentation of all deductions or cancelled checks.
 It is a good practice to document move out conditions with photos or video.

-May I charge an application fee, late rent charge or a returned payment fee?
+May I charge an application fee, a late rent charge, or a returned payment fee?

-There are no statutory limits placed on late fees and/or application fees in Arizona.
-However, reasonable cost should always be kept in mind when instituting any charges and the landlord should be fair when assessing such fees.
+Under Arizona Landlord Tenant Law, there are no statutory limits placed on late fees and/or application fees.
+However, reasonable costs should always be kept in mind when instituting any charges and the landlord should be fair when assessing such fees.